-Ferraro may have provided an accurate translation of Gregory's comment, but Ferraro's assumption that there is something unclear about Gregory's comment because of an alleged "last term", is unjustified.
+Gregory's comment because of an alleged "last term" is unjustified.
 Note that Ferraro's use of the singular "last term" (note 41) is not consistent with Gregory's use of the plural terminos (terms) in his book.
 One may find it odd for a mathematician of Gregory's caliber to hold that there is literally a last term in a sequence.
 Dehn and Hellinger mention only the plural "last convergent terms" (Dehn and Hellinger 1943, p.
 158).

-4 The Unguru Controversy
+4. The Unguru Controversy

 There is a debate in the community of historians whether it is appropriate to use modern theories and/or modern notation in interpreting mathematical texts of the past, with S. Unguru a staunch opponent, whether with regard to interpreting Euclid, Apollonius, or Fermat (Unguru 1976).
 See Corry (2013) for a summary of the debate.
 Note that Ferraro does not follow Unguru in this respect.
-Indeed, Ferraro exploits the modern notation for the sum of the series, already on page 5 of his book, while discussing late 16th (!) century texts of Viète.
-We note the following two aspects of the notation (2):
+Indeed, Ferraro exploits the modern notation for the sum of the series, already on page 5 of his book, while discussing late sixteenth-century texts of Viète.
+We note the following two aspects of the notation, as seen in Equation (2):